 The 2015-16 season included his debut in Palm Beach as Tanzmeister in Ariadne auf Naxos, after which he made his Broadway debut in Phantom of the Opera where he is currently performing Ubaldo Piangi at the Majestic Theatre.
 He made his debut with Seattle Opera as the Witch in Hansel & Gretel in the 2016-17 season.
-In 2018 he will debut the Florida Grand Opera in the role of Herod in Salome, a role he will also sing with Dayton Opera.
+In 2018 debuts the Florida Grand Opera in the role of Herod in Salome, a role he will also sing with Dayton Opera.

 His CD and DVD catalogues include appearances on PBS Great Performances and Live from Lincoln Center with the Metropolitan Opera, New York City Opera, and Alice Tully Hall, as well as a telecast of the Los Angeles Opera’s acclaimed production of The Rise and Fall of the City of Mahagonny, which he received 2008 Emmy and Peabody Awards, and two 2009 Grammy Awards for Opera Recording of the Year and Classical Album of the Year.